gsiekaniec/LOTUS/inputs_outputs_description/README.md

 - **Reference genome fasta file**

 Genome fasta file with the extensions : *.fasta*, *.fa* or *.fan*.
-This file must be the same one used to align the raw data. or pickle (.pk, .pickle) file created after the first run.
-It is used to retrieve the flanking bases when creating the mutational profile graph detailing the snp types found among the variants passing the filters.
+This file must be the same one used to align the raw data.
+This file is used to retrieve the flanking bases when creating the mutational profile graph detailing the snp types found among the variants passing the filters.

+On the first run of this module, the information from the genome fasta file is serialized and saved using [pickle](https://docs.python.org/3/library/pickle.html) (*.pk*, *.pickle*).
+The *.pk* file created can be used later to retrieve information more quickly without parsing the entire genome fasta file, e.g. to process another sample.

 ### Outputs